Q. Who is Lawrence Kohlberg and what is his theory and research all about?

 Q. Does Shalhevet have a lunch program?

 A. We are proud to offer healthy food options every day from a variety of Kosher restaurants on Pico including Nagila, Meshuga4Sushi, and Shanghai Garden.
-We also have a caterer who prepares fresh, healthy options twice weekly.
-Healthy snacks and drinks are also available from vending machines.
 Students have the option to bring lunch from home, but all food brought to campus must be kosher.

 Q. What does Shalhevet do to help new students adjust to a new school?